PHPFlasher is modular and consists of multiple libraries, allowing users to install and use only the specific components they need for their project.

 It’s important to choose a message that is clear and concise, and that accurately reflects the outcome of the operation.

-In this case, "Book has been created successfully!"
+In this case, "Book has been created successfully!" is already a good message,

 but you may want to tailor it to fit the specific context and language of your application.